 Overall, for club golfers, the TaylorMade Tour Response golf ball is an excellent alternative to the Titleist Pro V1.
 Unless you boast a tour pro swing speed, it will likely offer improved performance at a cheaper price point.

-READ MORE TITLEIST NEWS AND TESTS
+READ MORE TITLEIST NEWS, REVIEWS AND TESTS

 Review by: Simon Daddow